gpaul-faldin/Twitter_giveaway/README.md

 Twitter Giveaway Automation Bot is a sophisticated system designed to automate participation in Twitter giveaways.
 This project manages multiple Twitter accounts to follow specified profiles, like tweets, retweet content, tag friends in comments, and even upload screenshots for verification.

 ### 🎯 Key Features
-- **Account Rotation**: Intelligently rotates through accounts to avoid detection
+- Intelligently rotates through accounts to avoid detection
-- **Proxy Management**
+- Assigns rotating proxies to prevent IP-based detection and bans
-- **Phone Verification Handling**: Manages Twitter's phone verification challenges
+- Manages Twitter's phone verification challenges
-- **Profile Mimicry**: Initializes accounts with realistic profiles and bio content
+- Initializes accounts with realistic profiles and bio content
-- **Natural Timing**: Spreads participations over time to mimic human behavior
+- Spreads participations over time to mimic human behavior
-- **Win Detection**: Monitors giveaways and notifies when a bot account wins
+- Monitors giveaways and notifies when a bot account wins

 ### 🛠️ Technology Stack
 - Node.js